NBA Finals is the best-of-seven championship series of the National Basketball Association (NBA) between the Eastern and Western Conference Champions.

 Up until 1985, the Finals harbored a format of 2-2-1-1-1 with the first two games and the final game being played at the area of the team with the home court advantage (better regular season record).
 To reduce the cross country-travel and thus the load on the players, the format was switched to 2-3-2 with the first and the last two games being played at the arena of the team with the better regular season record.

-From 2015 to 2017, the Finals' match-up has been the Golden State Warriors versus the Cleveland Cavaliers.
-They are the only team to meet in the Finals, three years in a row.
-A testament to the competitive nature and greatness of this ongoing rivalry.
+From 2015 to 2018, the Finals' match-up has been the Golden State Warriors versus the Cleveland Cavaliers.
+They are the only team to meet in the Finals, four years in a row, a testament to the competitive nature and greatness of this ongoing rivalry.